adelanov185/Spatial-Temporal-Pipeline-for-Groundwater-Concentration/README.md

 This repository comes with results on the target well 199-D5-127, but the script will automatically create new directories under the target well's name used at runtime.
 There, contribution and prediction results are saved.

+Environment Requirements:

+The scripts are confirmed running on a 64 bit windows machine with a Tesla T4 GPU and Python 3.10.6.
+The environment_requirments folder has two requirments list.
+One for conda and one for pip.
+Import the conda envirmonment first with

+conda create --name myenv --file environment_requirements/conda_requirements.txt

+then install the remaining pip packages from within the newly created conda environment with

+conda activate myenv

+pip install -r environment_requirements/pip_requirements.txt

+You should be set to run the scripts now.